lachlanstephen/fract-ol_42/README.md

 ```

 > [!WARNING]
-> You may find the program won't compile because of issues with miniLibX.
-If you can't solve the issue, message me and I'll take you through it.
+> You may find the program won't compile because of issues with miniLibX, independent of what version you try and use.
+> If you can't solve the issue, message me and I'll help sort it..

 _Note_: The bonus 5 marks came from having cool colours.
 You'll notice I have a snippet of code commented out for both Mandelbrot and Julia where you can make the colours almost psychedelic, when you sub out for the current colours I use.
 Personally I like the shades of black and white, I think it looks cleaner, and very pleasing to the eye.